nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nanoscale:** Pertaining to the nanometer scale at which these therapies operate.

-### Expanded Definition and Usage\nNano-therapeutics are revolutionizing the way medical treatments are delivered, particularly in targeting disease at its source with minimal side effects.
+### Expanded Definition and Usage:
+Nano-therapeutics are revolutionizing the way medical treatments are delivered, particularly in targeting disease at its source with minimal side effects.
 The use of nano-particles allows for drugs to be encapsulated, protected from premature degradation, and released only at specific sites in the body.
 This capability is crucial in treating conditions like cancer, where precise targeting can significantly reduce the systemic toxicity of chemotherapy agents.
 Additionally, nano-therapeutics are being explored for applications in vaccination, where nano-carriers can improve the immune response to prevent infectious diseases, and in neurological disorders, where nano-scale devices might be able to interface directly with neural circuits to restore lost functionalities.